Hitchcock & Scully: Plot

-While investigating Hitchcock and Scully, Charles informs Jake that he’s on the verge of adopting Nikolaj’s half-brother Dragomir.
-Dragomir claims to be a 15-year-old but Jake finds a photo of him which shows that he is a 42-year-old fur trapper.
-Charles eventually gets in touch with Nikolaj’s orphanage and confirms the existence of a 34-year-old half-brother, who will be visiting soon.
-Meanwhile at the precinct, tensions escalate among the "upstairs people", consisting of Terry (Terry Crews) and the detective squad, and the "downstairs people", i.e. Amy (Melissa Fumero) and her uniformed officers, and Holt prepares for a television interview where he intends to speak out against Kelly’s new initiatives for the NYPD.
+Meanwhile, at the precinct, tensions escalate among the "upstairs people", consisting of Terry (Terry Crews) and the detective squad, and the "downstairs people", Amy (Melissa Fumero) and her uniformed officers, and Holt prepares for a television interview where he intends to speak out against Kelly's new initiatives for the NYPD.
 Holt misses his interview to help Hitchcock, Scully, Jake, and Charles.
 Gina (Chelsea Peretti) fills in for him and is proud to break a record for most viewer complaints.
 Holt apologizes to the squad for his shortsightedness in his pursuit of justice.
-The final scene is another flashback which reveals that Hitchcock and Scully's physiques as well as attitudes towards work declined after they got hooked on Wing Slutz while checking in on Marissa.

 Reception

 Viewers

 According to Nielsen Media Research, "Hitchcock & Scully" was seen by an estimated 2.83 million household viewers and gained a 0.9/5 share among adults aged 18–49, beating The Good Place and Gotham but behind Law & Order: Special Victims Unit and The Big Bang Theory.

 Critical reviews

+"Hitchcock & Scully" was met with positive reception from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "B+" grade and wrote "from the cold open, the episode is instantly a strange success".
+Club gave the episode a "B+" grade and wrote "from the cold open, the episode is instantly a strange success".
 Alan Sepinwall of Rolling Stone praised the episode for taking a more in-depth look into the background of the pair.
+Collider named the episode's cold open one of the best of the series.